-As part of the regional planning process, SKATS coordinates with ODOT, SAMTD, and the local jurisdictions in development of their plans and studies of regionally significant facilities by participating in review or technical committees; provides current and forecast land use-and travel demand-data from the regional model; and reviews technical reports and draft and final plans for their potential impact on the regional transportation system.
-As these plans or activities become adopted by the local jurisdictions, they will be incorporated as part of the "latest planning assumptions," as required by 23 CFR 450.324, that will be used in the population and employment forecasts, travel model, and proposed transportation improvements in the ongoing transportation planning process.
+As part of the regional planning process, SKATS coordinates with ODOT, SAMTD, and the local jurisdictions in development of transportation plans and studies of regionally significant facilities.
+(For example, in 2020, SKATS is assisting city of Salem in their multi-year "Our Salem" project for updating the city Comprehensive Plan.)
+During the year, SKATS staff is regularly asked participate on technical committees and/or assist in the development and review of these planning studies, including activities such as providing current and forecast land use- and travel demand-data from the regional model; reviews of technical reports and draft and final plans for their potential impact on the regional transportation system.
+Some of these plans (either in at the draft or final stage) will be discussed at the SKATS TAC and Policy Committee meetings.
+As these plans or activities are developed and adopted by the local jurisdictions and agencies, they will be incorporated as part of the "latest planning assumptions," as required by 23 CFR 450.324, that will be used in the population and employment forecasts, travel model inputs, and proposed transportation.
 (See Section IV for specific tasks.)